Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Introduction

 \begin{thm} The inclusion problem of a nondeterministic VASS language in an unambiguous VASS language is in \ackermann. \end{thm}

+Despite the fact that Theorem~\ref{thm:unambiguous} is a special case of Theorem~\ref{thm:k-ambiguous} we decided to present separately the proof of Theorem~\ref{thm:unambiguous} because it introduces a different technique of independent interest.
+Additionally, it is a good introduction to a more technically challenging proof of Theorem~\ref{thm:k-ambiguous}.

-The proof of Theorem~\ref{thm:unambiguous} is quite simple, but it uses a novel technique.
-We add a regular lookahead to a VASS and use results about regular-separability of VASSes from~\cite{DBLP:conf/concur/CzerwinskiLMMKS18} to reduce the problem, roughly speaking, to the deterministic case.
-This technique can be applied to more general systems namely well-structures transition-systems~\cite{DBLP:journals/tcs/FinkelS01}.
+The proof of Theorem~\ref{thm:unambiguous} uses a novel technique but is quite simple.
+We add a regular lookahead to a VASS and use results on regular separability of VASS from~\cite{DBLP:conf/concur/CzerwinskiLMMKS18} to reduce the problem, roughly speaking, to the deterministic case.
+This technique can be applied to more general systems namely well-structured transition-systems~\cite{DBLP:journals/tcs/FinkelS01}.
 We believe that it might be interesting on its own and reveal some connection between separability problems and the notion of unambiguity.

-Our main technical result concerns VASSes with bounded ambiguity. \begin{thm} For each $k \in \N$ the language inclusion problem of a VASS in a $k$-ambiguous VASS is in \ackermann. \end{thm}

-Notice that Theorem~\ref{thm:k-ambiguous} generalises Theorem~\ref{thm:unambiguous}.
-We however decided to present separately the proof of Theorem~\ref{thm:unambiguous} because it presents a different technique of independent interest, which can be applied more generally.
-Additionally it is a good introduction to a more technically challenging proof of Theorem~\ref{thm:k-ambiguous}.
-The proof of Theorem~\ref{thm:k-ambiguous} proceeds in three steps.
-First we show that the problem for $k$-ambiguous VASS can be reduced to the case when the control automaton of the VASS is $k$-ambiguous.
-Next, we show that the control automaton can be even made $k$-deterministic (roughly speaking for each word there are at most $k$ runs).
-Finally we show that the problem of inclusion of a VASS language in a $k$-deterministic VASS can be reduced to the reachability problem for VASSes which is in \ackermann~\cite{DBLP:conf/lics/LerouxS19}.
+The proof of Theorem~\ref{thm:complement-bavass} proceeds in three steps.
+First, we show that the problem for $k$-ambiguous VASS can be reduced to the case when the control automaton of the VASS is $k$-ambiguous.
+Next, we show that the control automaton can even be made $k$-deterministic (roughly speaking, for each word there are at most $k$ runs).
+Finally, we show that for a VASS with $k$-deterministic control automaton one can compute in elementary time a VASS with a downward-closed set of accepting configurations recognising its complement.
+We emphasise that to prove our main technical result, namely Theorem~\ref{thm:complement-bavass}, we do not need most of our contribution from Section~\ref{sec:uvass}.
+In fact, the only used part of Section~\ref{sec:uvass} is the construction of the word and automata decoration.

-On a way to show Theorem~\ref{thm:k-ambiguous} we also prove several other lemmas and theorems, which we believe may be interesting on their own.
+On a way to show Theorem~\ref{thm:complement-bavass} we also prove several other lemmas and theorems, which we believe may be interesting on their own.
 Theorems~\ref{thm:ackermann-hardness}~and~\ref{thm:k-ambiguous} together easily imply the following corollary.